How do I contact Student Business Services? Email firstname.lastname@example.org, call (209) 228-4114, or visit us in room KL227.

 How do I log into MyBill as a parent?
 Sign in using your Parent PIN username and password.
 Please be sure that you select the link that says, “Sign In with an assigned Parent PIN.”

 When will my student receive a bill?
 Student Business Services sends an email notification to students when a billing statement is available to view.
+Your student can authorize you to receive that same notification through the Parent PIN setup process.

 I no longer attend UC Merced, but I received a billing statement with an amount due.
 How do I cancel my enrollment?
 Please immediately contact the Students First Center at email@example.com or (209) 228-7178 for assistance.